 So, even if a node gets compromised, all the other nodes will know about it quite soon.

-Excited to learn blockchain technology and want to become certified enterprise blockchain architect?
+Excited to learn blockchain technology and want to become a blockchain architect?
 Enroll Now: Certified Enterprise Blockchain Architect (CEBA)

 Simplified Byzantine Fault Tolerance